davidhonghikim/kai-cd/md/11_Roadmap.md

 - Document this new architecture in `16_UI_Architecture.md`.

 ### Priority 3: Redesign Popup View
-Status: 🔜 In Progress
-Notes: Popup currently functional but visually bare.
-Needs wider layout, modern styling, and top-bar buttons for Service Manager & Settings.
+Status: ✅ Complete
+Notes: The popup has been redesigned with a wider layout (640px), a two-column card-based design for services, and updated to use the central theme system for modern styling.

 ### Priority 4: Design Import/Export System
-Status: ⚪ Not Started
+Status: ✅ Complete
-Description: Architect a unified system for importing and exporting user data.
+Description: Architected a unified system for importing and exporting user data.
+This includes a versioned JSON schema, a `backupManager.ts` utility, and a reusable UI component integrated into the settings page.
-Next Steps:
-- Design a versioned JSON schema for backups.
-- Create a `backupManager.ts` utility to handle the core logic.
-- Implement a reusable `<ImportExportButtons />` component.

 ## Phase 3: Advanced Features & Usability (Next Up)